Contact: Jonas Macapinlac, Interim Director of Auxiliary Services

 Isla serves students ranging from elementary through University levels, local artists, the Guam public, and visitors to Guam.
 Isla’s broad range of programming attracts approximately 5,000 patrons annually.

-Isla is under the umbrella of the Division of Communication and Fine Arts of the University of Guam’s College of Liberal Arts and Social Sciences.
+Isla is under the umbrella of the Division of Communication, Media, and Fine Arts of the University of Guam’s College of Liberal Arts and Social Sciences.
 Funding for Isla’s programs comes from corporate and private donations as well as the annual Ceramic Celebration and Art-a-thon campaigns.

 To view previous exhibitions, visit the website.